TannerHartt/DataStructuresInJS/README.md

-This project is a collection of popular data structures and algorithms recreated in JavaScript as well as high code coverage for each function.
+This project is a collection of popular data structures and algorithms recreated in JavaScript as well as high code coverage for each function using the testing framework `Vitest`.

-This project also contains a collection of utility functions that can be found in the functions.js file.

 <br>